basarat/demo-typestyle/09-fallback/script.md

 # Greater CSS browser support with fallback values and vendor prefixes using TypeStyle
 > You can increase the browser support of your CSS using fallback values and vendor prefixes.
 This lesson covers using vendor prefixes and fallback values (single prop multiple values) with TypeStyle.

-We have simple div, that we can set the font size and backgroundColor for using TypeStyle.
+We have simple div, that is being styled using TypeStyle e.g. we can bump up the font size and set the backgroundColor

 (add fontSize and backgroundColor)
 ```js